The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 Believe it or not, you don’t actually need a membership to shop at Sam’s Club.

-However, there’s a workaround—if a Sam’s Club member purchases a Sam’s Club gift card for you, you can use it to shop in-store without needing a membership.
+However, there is a way around this: if a Sam’s Club member purchases a Sam’s Club gift card for you, you can use it to shop in-store without needing a membership.

 PRO TIP: TOP NAME-BRANDS MAKE MANY MEMBER’S MARK PRODUCTS